klyvedev/klyve/index.md

 # Your Expertise.
 Scaled.
 {: .text-center .fs-9 }

-Execute the entire lifecycle—from requirements to deployment—on your local machine.
+Execute the entire lifecycle - from requirements to deployment - on your local machine.
 No cloud dependencies.
 No lost IP.
 {: .text-center .fs-6 .fw-300 }